-He gathered the techniques of Thai Massage and Seitai (Corporal Organization), extracting the best of both techniques, thus developing its own method called Sugiyama Ashigi.
+He combined the techniques of Thai Massage and Seitai (Body Organization), extracting the best of both techniques, thus developing his own method called Sugiyama Ashigi.

 The technique provides a new experience for those who need therapeutic care and at the same time benefits the person who applies the technique.
-The benefits are numerous for both those who receive or apply the techniques.
+There are numerous benefits for both those who receive or apply the techniques.

 Benefits for those receiving foot therapy:

-- From the soles of the feet, "Ki" (energy of vitality) emanates, which is often greater than that of the hands;
+- From the soles of the feet, the “Ki” (energy of vitality) is emanated, which is often greater than that of the hands;

-- The pleasant rhythm generates a comfortable stimulus throughout the body;
+- The pleasurable rhythm generates a comfortable stimulus throughout the body;

-- It is possible to massage and release tension from the whole body, and not just from specific points;
+- It is possible to massage and release tension throughout the body, not just specific points;

 - Improves blood circulation;